Applying for Financial Aid

 The financial aid application process is separate from the admissions application.
 Do not wait for your admissions acceptance before applying for financial aid.

-All admitted students who complete the 2024-2025 Free Application for Federal Student Aid (FAFSA) when it becomes available will be considered for Champlain's need-based awards and merit scholarships.
+All admitted students who complete the 2024-2025 Free Application for Federal Student Aid (FAFSA) will be considered for Champlain's need-based awards and merit scholarships.
 If you are applying for Early Decision, we will email you our Champlain Student Aid Estimator Form to be considered for need-based aid.
 If you do not receive an email from us, please email us at admissions@champlain.edu and we will send you the link.

 ***You MUST complete a FAFSA for EVERY YEAR you seek financial aid ***